Château Angélus Saint-Emilion 2015 - 1er Grand Cru Classé A

 About the wine:

 The nose is aromatic, elegant, delicate, refined, precise, complex, and quite generous.
-It features notes of blackberry, blackcurrant, and violet, combined with subtle hints of plum, blueberry, and spices, as well as a touch of toast, licorice, and a hint of Sichuan pepper.
-The palate is fruity, elegant, smooth, balanced, and precise, offering a lovely tannic structure along with a creamy, slightly silky texture.
-On the palate, this wine expresses notes of blackberry cream and blackberry jam, combined with subtle hints of toast, red berries, and coffee in the finish.
+It reveals notes of blackberry, blackcurrant, and violet, combined with subtle hints of plum, blueberry, and spices, as well as a touch of toast, licorice, and a hint of Sichuan pepper.
+On the palate, the wine is fruity, elegant, smooth, balanced, and precise, offering a lovely tannic structure as well as a rich, slightly silky texture.
+It reveals notes of blackberry cream and blackberry jam, combined with subtle hints of toast, red berries, and coffee in the finish.
 The tannins are fine, elegant, tight, and slightly firm.
 Good length and aromatic persistence.
 A truly beautiful harmony!

 The Wine Cellar Insider - Jeff Leve